BREWER'S YEAST Overview Information

 Possibly Effective for:

-- Preventing upper respiratory tract infection, including the common cold and flu (influenza).
-Developing research shows that taking a specific brewer's yeast formulation (EpiCor, Embria Health Sciences) significantly reduces the risk of developing symptoms of the common cold or flu in healthy people who recently received flu shots.
+- Upper respiratory tract infection, including the common cold and flu (influenza).
+Early research shows that taking a specific brewer's yeast product (EpiCor by Embria Health Sciences) reduces the risk of the common cold or flu in healthy people who recently received flu shots.
 This product also helps symptoms resolve faster.